 A gig economy is a job market where many workers hold short-term jobs or contracts, typically working for different companies or individuals rather than longer-term, permanent jobs with one company.
 There are many reasons why workers might start working a "gig," but common reasons include the desire to earn more money with a side job, to be their own boss, or the loss of a more permanent job.

 Gig jobs span a wide range of skills and wage ranges.
-If you're a gig economy worker, you may have one of the following jobs:
+If you're a gig economy worker, you may have one or more of the following jobs, and may need professional help with your multiple job taxes:

 - Delivery driver or rideshare